Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-Even when software development does try new collaboration practices it's usually in an industry-wide, one size fits all way.
+When new collaboration practices are tried it's usually one size fits all.

 This is the agile Goldilocks problem.
-As convenient as standard process would be, we have to accept that software development is a lot more complex than that.
+Software development is too complex for standard process.
 If we don't find ways to try solutions more suited to our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.

 For example my previous employer started experimenting with remote work long before Covid.
 And there was push back quoting the Agile Manifesto's face-to-face principle!
 If Star Wars technology becomes available will we reference a